Naima Troutt: Why Gen Z Doesn’t Want to Be Politicians. | DSH #1651

 But I'm hoping that

-i don't know i don't think mom dani would have made a deal with trump i mean it would have just killed his you know his base is very leftist and progressive.
+I mean, it would have just killed his, you know, his base is very leftist and progressive.

-So I think like out the bat, the first thing you do as the newly elected mayor is to make a deal with Trump.
+So I think, like, out the bat, the first thing you do as a newly elected mayor is to make a deal with Trump.
 Yeah.

 I think politically that would be

 kind of suicidal.
-The voter breakdown from Amdani, when you look at the gender and the age percentages, pretty nuts, right?
+The voter breakdown from Mamdani, when you look at the gender and the age percentages, pretty nuts, right?
 I didn't see it.

 Oh, you didn't see it?
 No.